Lab-Cave/LabCaveMediationSDK_iOS/README.md

 # LabCave Mediation iOS SDK

-The current version (2.9.7) is tested with Xcode11 or above and is compatible with iOS 9 and above.
+The current version (2.10.0) is tested with Xcode11 or above and is compatible with iOS 9 and above.

 >Xcode11 is mandatory for building the project

 ## Adding Lab Cave Mediation SDK to your Project

-1. Download our sdk from the release section or clone it, note that you have to install "git lfs" to clone it correctly.
-Then add LabCaveMediation.framework to your project in General tab Linked Frameworks and Libraries.
+1. Download our SDK from the release section or clone it.
+>If you decide to clone it, you have to install [git LFS](https://git-lfs.github.com/) to clone it correctly, otherwise some ad networks will not be correctly integrated.
 2. Add the following frameworks and libs to your project in General tab Linked Frameworks and Libraries.
 Ensure that the frameworks are linked correctly.

 ```